maven assembly plugin example with a tutorial in maven

 How to Configure the maven-assembly-plugin plugin

-Maven is plugin-based architecture so you need to configure the plugin if we want to support any extra functionality.
+Maven follows a plugin-based architecture, so you need to configure the plugin to support any additional functionality.

-Add the following plugin code in your pom.xml
+Add the following plugin code to your pom.xml

 <project>